One of the Asia’s most cosmopolitan city, Hong Kong makes an unforgettable first impression.

 This life-size replica of Noah’s Ark is located at the Man Wan Island.

-The attraction also has a small nature park, while the ark itself has multiple levels, some which are available for an overnight stay.
+The ark itself has multiple levels, some are even available for an overnight stay.

 24. Hong Kong Maritime Museum